-Sleep apnea is a serious and potentially life threatening disorder involving repeated pauses in breathing while asleep.
+Sleep apnea is a serious and potentially life-threatening disorder involving repeated pauses in breathing while asleep.
 The most common form of this condition is obstructive sleep apnea.
-This occurs when there is an obstruction of an individual’s airway that interferes with the flow of oxygen through the nose or mouth during sleep.
+It occurs when there is an obstruction of an individual’s airway that interferes with the flow of oxygen through the nose or mouth during sleep.

 In someone afflicted with obstructive sleep apnea, the muscles of the throat and mouth relax during sleep to the point where they fall back into the upper airway and create a blockage that restricts breathing.